wssimms/gssquared/Docs/DevelopLog.md

 Implemented write-protect detection on image files in Disk II.
 Still need to implement that in pdblock2.
 A nice workflow.
 If a file is erroneously WPd, you can unmount, change the FS bit, then re-mount.
 Voila!

 Need to change the OSD so when I click on a mounted disk, it unmounts it.
 Then a separate click, to mount anew.

+## Mar 31, 2025

+Instead of setting a flag to raise the window, let's use an event queue structure.
+I was thinking we'd use this to manage the disk drive sound sample stuff.

+Let's make a little test program to play sound samples.
+That was easy, sheesh.

+To simulate disk sounds: the motor on sound is easy, just keep playing the same audio data in.
+Head movement: it seems like we want to play the whole track sound, but, if we determine the head has -stopped- moving, flush it at that point.
+Have to come up with some appropriate hueristic for "stopped moving" (for example, hasn't moved in 1/60th second?)
+The bump "stop" sound should be a "one and done", we play it, then forget it.

+Looking at the existing speaker code with this example code in consideration, I now see that I don't HAVE TO send it constant data including empty frames.
+I -can- just feed it data when I have it.
+It will fill with silence otherwise.
+And, if I decay my values (going from + or - to 0) in a reasonable time, then there won't be clicks when that occurs.
+Something to think about..

+I should also move the general audio subsystem init into its own file, util/sound.cpp.
+Then the various things that need to emit sound will reference that.
+When we get to the GS, we'll need lots of AudioStreams (one for each "voice" of the Ensoniq chip).